isomorphic-git/isomorphic-git/README.md

 I may continue to make changes to the API until the 1.0 release, after which I promise not to make any breaking changes.

 **[NEW DOCS WEBSITE](https://wmhilton.github.io/isomorphic-git)**

+### dir vs gitdir
+I looked hard and wide for a good explanation of the "working tree" and the "git directory" and the best I found was [this one](https://stackoverflow.com/a/5283457) from Stack Overflow:

+If you have a non-bare git repository, there are two parts to it: the *git directory* and the *working tree*:

+- The *working tree* has your checked out source code, with any changes you might have made.
+- The *git directory* is normally named `.git`, and is in the top level of your working tree - this contains all the history of your project, configuration settings, pointers to branches, the index (staging area) and so on.

+> While this is the default layout of a git repository, you can actually set any directories in the filesystem to be your git directory and working tree.
+You can change these directories from their defaults either with the --work-tree and --git-dir options to git or by using the GIT_DIR and GIT_WORK_TREE environment variables.
+Usually, however, you shouldn't need to set these.

+In isomorphic-git the equivalent of `--work-tree` is the **`dir`** argument.

+In isomorphic-git the equivalent of `--git-dir` is the **`gitdir`** argument.

+This is really only important when working with bare repositories.

 ## Internal code architecture